nathanberry97/personalWebsite/posts/myNeovimConfig.md

 Admittedly, this was back in 2023, so take it with a grain of salt.

-I really think people should use some sort of fuzzy finding in there work flow, nothing is more painful than seeing someone struggle to find a file or find where a function is being used.
+I really think people should use some sort of fuzzy finding in there work flow, nothing is more painful than seeing someone struggle to find a file.
-For me I feel that [fzf.vim](https://github.com/junegunn/fzf.vim) helps to add this feature to neovim, I know a lot of neovim purist would be disgusted that the plugin is written in vim script.
+For me I feel that [fzf.vim](https://github.com/junegunn/fzf.vim) helps to add this feature into neovim, I know a lot of neovim purist would be disgusted that the plugin is written in vim script.
 But I feel like it just works and it works well, but if you prefer some other fuzzy finding tool use that; all I recommend is you use fuzzy finding as it is